conference7/sympose/README.txt

 **Sympose Quick Start**

-Since 1.2.6 we've added a quick start tool.
 After activating Sympose, you can start shaping your event right away!
 Check out the video below for an example.

 https://www.youtube.com/watch?v=s3JBBcVYt-k